msft-mirror-aosp/platform.external.ltp/doc/developers/test_case_tutorial.rst

     git clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git

-There are a number of other repositories which are useful for reference as well, including the GNU C library ``glibc`` and the alternative C library ``musl``.
+There are a number of other repositories which are useful for reference as well, including the `GNU C library (glibc) <https://www.gnu.org/software/libc/>`_ and the alternative C library `musl <https://musl.libc.org/>`_.
 Some system calls are partially or even entirely implemented in user land as part of the standard C library.
-So in these cases, the C library is an important reference. ``glibc`` is the most common C library for Linux, however ``musl`` is generally easier to understand.
+So in these cases, the C library is an important reference. glibc is the most common C library for Linux, however musl is generally easier to understand.

 How system calls are implemented varies from one architecture to another and across kernel and C library versions.
-To find out whether a system call is actually accessing the kernel (whether it is actually a system call) on any given machine you can use the ``strace`` utility.
+To find out whether a system call is actually accessing the kernel (whether it is actually a system call) on any given machine you can use the `strace <https://strace.io/>`_ utility.
 This intercepts system calls made by an executable and prints them.
 We will use this later in the tutorial.

 Choose a System Call to test
 ----------------------------